Research clusters

 International Criminological Research Unit (ICRU)

-ICRU is committed to advancing theoretically-informed, empirically rigorous, and policy-relevant research in criminology and criminal justice that resonates locally, regionally, nationally, and internationally.
+ICRU is committed to advancing theoretically-informed, empirically-rigorous, and policy-relevant research in criminology and criminal justice that resonates on a local through to international scale.

-Liverpool Sociological Research Cluster Hands on a table in a line
+Liverpool Sociological Research Cluster A line of hands on a wooden table

 Liverpool Sociological Research Cluster (LSRC)